Ingenio/flutter_pubnub/README.md

 * The plugin can only be used on iOS and Android and not supported on Flutter Web.
 In order to support Web, Desktop and mobile platforms, PubNub would have to create a pure Dart plugin that directly accesses their low level REST API.

+## Roadmap

+The plugin does not cover all functionalities offered by PubNub but is functional for implementing already complex real time messaging apps on iOS and Android.
+We have items we will be working on soon:

+PNConfig features:
+- cipher key
+- custom origin
+- secret key

+PubNub features:
+- array of channels as argument
+- channels group support
+- history

 ## Getting Started

 The plugin follows as much as possible the naming conventions PubNub exposes via their respective iOS and Android SDK.